moverb/collectiveopensourcehardware.github.io/_education/3c_environment.md

 Of course, you can also use your favourite IDE and the mbed command line interface.

-The chapter **Flashing** describes in detail how you connect the hardwar in order to upload the software to the device.
+The chapter **Flashing** describes in detail how you connect the hardware in order to upload the software to the device.